 Ling App has a variety of lessons that cover different aspects of the Swahili language, such as grammar, vocabulary, and pronunciation.
 The app’s gamification approach, which includes earning badges and points, makes learning Swahili fun and engaging.

 The interactive chatbot has a voice recognition feature that helps you practice pronunciation.
 Ling App also offers personalized learning, which adapts to your learning pace and style.
 You can also connect with other learners and practice your Swahili skills through conversation.
+You can learn more in this Ling App review.

 - Engaging games and lessons